fjarri/poetic_edda/README.rst

   - Hamthesmol, 4-5, 14 (13 in Gering)
   - Gripisspo 41-43 order in Gering and Bellows is different;
     currently I am using Gering's order for original and Bellows' for translation
+  - Sigurtharkvitha en Skamma 42-44 (different order of lines)
+  - Oddrunargratr, 10-20, 24 (order of lines may be changed in the original to match Bellows)
+* Change "ragna rök" to "ragna ro/k" in Bellows' text? (in Voluspo, Atlamol and others)
+* Check <textprose> entries --- do I need all of them?
+  (for example, I do not add Volsungasaga original anywhere other than Atlamol)